MixinNetwork/trusted-group/mvm/eos/README.md

 Explanation:

-1. `store` specify the directory for store eos engine data
+1. `store` specify the directory for storing eos engine data
 2. `rpc` is the Eos testnet node url
-3. `public_keys` contains all the public keys of mixin contract action permission which is multisigned by MVM nodes.
+3. `public_keys` contains all the public keys of mixin contract `active` permission which is multisigned by MVM nodes.
-4. `chain_id` specify the chain id of Eos network or Eos testnet.
+4. `chain_id` specifies the chain id of the Eos network or Eos testnet.
-5. `mixin_contract` specify the mixin account which will run contract at `contracts/mtg.xin`.
+5. `mixin_contract` specifies the mixin account which will run contract at `contracts/mtg.xin`.
 5. `publisher` specify the Eos transaction publisher